haraka/Haraka/docs/plugins/redis.md

 # redis

-Connects to a local (by default) redis instance and stores a `redis` connection handle at `server.notes.redis`.
+Connects to a local (by default) redis instance and stores a `ioredis` connection handle at `server.notes.redis`.

 ## Config